What's Your Hermeneutic?

 If you'd like to start developing your own hermeneutic, I'll suggest the following books (they are listed based on the order in which I read them, not from most to least helpful):

-Fee and Stuart provide a solid introduction to hermeneutics for the average lay person.
+How to Read the Bible for All Its Worth by Gordon Fee and Douglas Stuart Fee and Stuart provide a solid introduction to hermeneutics for the average lay person.
 Each chapter covers different types of Biblical writing, such as New Testament letters, gospels, and parables, and Old Testament narrative, prophetic writings, and wisdom literature.
 While the principles offered are sound, there is some obvious bias as it seems Fee uses every opportunity to advance his understanding of women's roles in ministry.
-(Personally, I think Fee fails to fully apply some of the principles he advocates on certain texts.)
+(Personally, I think Fee fails to fully apply some of the principles he advocates on certain texts.) |

-Sproul's book is broken down into six sections including discussions on private interpretation, rules for interpretation, cultural considerations, and tools for Bible study.
+Knowing Scripture by R. C. Sproul Sproul's book is broken down into six sections including discussions on private interpretation, rules for interpretation, cultural considerations, and tools for Bible study. |

-Similar to the other books listed here, Ryken encourages us to consider the Bible as various forms of literature.
-He breaks the Bible's content into stories, poetry, proverbs, gospels, parables, epistles, and visionary literature.
+How to Read the Bible as Literature by Leland Ryken Similar to the other books listed here, Ryken encourages us to consider the Bible as various forms of literature.
+He breaks the Bible's content into stories, poetry, proverbs, gospels, parables, epistles, and visionary literature. |

 There are plenty more introductory hermeneutics books, but these are all very accessible for the average lay person and share a Protestant, evangelical understanding of Scripture.
 You will find considerable overlap in their content, which should reassure you of the validity of their content.
 Fee is Pentecostal; Sproul is Presbyterian; yet they find common ground in many of their interpretive principles.
 Though the principles don't prevent considerable theological disagreement, they at least provide a shared foundation upon which to build.
 Eventually, you can begin looking into more advanced hermeneutic principles and consider how different hermeneutics have been applied through church history.